awillslo/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_05_Lab1_Ex1_ATP_policies.md

 8. Select the **+ Create** to add a new recipient policy.

-9. On the **Name your policy** pane, enter a unique name to your lab session `Unique Name` in the **Name** field.
+9. On the **Name your policy** pane, enter a unique name to your lab session `i.e. mySafeLinkspolicy` in the **Name** field.
 Click **Next**.

 10. On the **Users and domains** pane, enter `All Company`in the **Group** field, select it from the list.
 Click **Next**.

 11. On the **URL & click protection settings** pane, select the following options and click **Next**:

-    - Under **Action on potentially malicious URLs within Emails** select **On: Safe Links checks a list of known, malicious links when users click links in email.
+    - Under **Email**, if need be, select **On: Safe Links checks a list of known, malicious links when users click links in email.
 URLs are rewritten by default**.

-    - Select the check box next to **Apply real-time URL scanning for suspicious links and links that point to files**.
+    - If need be, Select the check box next to **Apply real-time URL scanning for suspicious links and links that point to files**.

-    - Select the check box next to **Apply safe links to email messages sent within the organization**.
+    - If need be, Select the check box next to **Apply safe links to email messages sent within the organization**.

-12. Under **Action for potentially malicous URLs in Microsoft Teams** select **On: Safe Links checks a list of known, malicous links when users click links in Microsoft Teams.
+12. Under **Teams** if need be, select **On: Safe Links checks a list of known, malicous links when users click links in Microsoft Teams.
 URLs are not rewritten**.

+13. Leave all other settings as is.

-13. On the **Notification** pane, leave the default notification text selected.
+15. On the **Notification** pane, leave the default notification text selected.
 Click **Next**.

-14. On the **Review** pane, select **Submit** to create the policy.
+16. On the **Review** pane, select **Submit** to create the policy.

-15. Leave the Office 365 Security &amp; Compliance tab open for use in a later task.
+17. Leave the Office 365 Security &amp; Compliance tab open for use in a later task.

 ### Task 2 – Validate the Safe Links Policy